SupurCalvinHiggins/212-fall-2015/assignments/ha-01/readme.md

         // ADD any necessary private methods

     public:
-        // Constructor: (can't change the signature)
+        // Constructor: (you can't change the signature)
         //   - filename: the name of the file containing the dataset
         // TODO: implement the constructor to read the dataset from
         // the file, update the number of users and connections,